oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/deploy.tomcat.on.accs.md

 ### About this tutorial ###
 Oracle Application Container Cloud Service includes Oracle Java SE Cloud Service and Oracle Node Cloud Service.
 It provides a lightweight infrastructure so that you can run Java SE 7, Java SE 8, and Node.js applications in the Oracle Cloud.

-This tutorial demonstrates how to package and deploy your existing Java SE based solution to Application Container Cloud Services.
-This example shows how the Tomcat based
+This tutorial demonstrates how to

++ package your existing Tomcat (Java SE) based solution to Application Container Cloud Service
++ deploy application to Application Container Cloud Service

 ### Prerequisites ###